RebelBobby/Original_App_Design_Project/README.md

 ## Overview
 ### Description
-An app to complement this website I donated to veteran service offices.
-There will be buttons which give access to a checklist guiding a service member to tasks which should be completed at certain timeframes counting down from 18 months.
+An app to complement the above website which I donated to veteran service offices.
+There will be buttons which give access to a checklist guiding a soon separating service member at key timeframes counting down from 18 months.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:** An interactive checklist guide
 - **Mobile:** Mobile only but can link to website for another reference.
 - **Story:** It allows a user to enter a guide applicable to how far along they are from exiting the military.
-- **Market:** Military members
+- **Market:** Military members.
-- **Habit:** Daily updates
+- **Habit:** Daily reference.
-- **Scope:** It could be given to transitioning service members at their during their appointments.
+- **Scope:** It could be given to transitioning service members during their military outprocessing appointments.

 ## Product Spec